 The height of your wainscoting can significantly impact the overall look of your space.
 While the traditional height is one-third of the wall, you can customize it to suit your preferences.
 Taller wainscoting can add a dramatic effect, while shorter panels offer a more subtle touch.

-You’ll need a few basic tools for installation, including a tape measure, level, saw, hammer, nails, and adhesive.
+You’ll need a few essential tools for installation, including a tape measure, level, saw, hammer, nails, and adhesive.
 Depending on the material you choose, you might also need a drill, screws, and a nail gun.

 Depending on the material and complexity of your project, you may require additional equipment such as a drill, screws, and a nail gun.
 These tools can help streamline the installation process, especially for larger or more intricate designs.